CENdetectHOR/PhyloTreeGUI/README.md

 # PhyloTreeGUI

-A tool for visualizing interactive phylogenetic trees.
+PhyloTreeGUI is a tool for visualizing interactive phylogenetic trees.

 PhyloTreeGUI takes a phyloXML file as input and produces the following outputs:

 1) a BED file containing the annotation of the selected HORs (Higher-Order Repeats) in the centromere sequence;
 2) a file describing the composition of the selected HORs;